dekarrin/ictiobus/docs/fishi-usage.md

 This example performs immediate evaluation.
 Its IR is a slice of numbers, where the item with index N is the value of evaluating the Nth statment.
-If you want to try it out, be sure and use the Go code defined below it for the HooksTable.
+If you want to try it out, be sure and use the Go code in Appendix A to provide the HooksTable.

     ```fishi
     %%actions